 The biggest problem with fossil fuels is their contribution to climate change, but their most immediate impact is air pollution.
-This year, the United Nations set aside today to reflect on and address air quality.
+In 2020, the United Nations set aside September 7 to reflect on and address air quality.

 Air pollution causes an estimated 6.5 million premature deaths each year.
 Air quality in America improved after the passage of the Clean Air Act in the 1970s.
 So Americans tend to think of air pollution as a “third-world problem.”
 Many foreign cities are cloaked in a thick layer of smog.
 But air pollution is much worse than we realize here in the U.S., too.